Running Multiple Nodes on Localhost or Private Network

 1. Relaxing Exclusions

-You must modify the exclude_cidr in your configurations to allow the addresses relevant to your setup.
+Modify exclude_cidr in your configurations to allow addresses relevant to your setup:

 2. Unique Ports